 - Master of Science in Education, Southern Illinois University - Carbondale, 2017

 Ways I have been able to get involved on-campus: Beyond my role as a Residence Director, I serve as an advisor for the Residence Hall Association.
-As I become more acclimated to life at Gonzaga I hope to pursue other opportunities such as social justice education, mentorship, and spiritual engagement.
+I have also served as a mentor for several students, which is the most rewarding experience for me.

-Hobbies and Interests: I love going to the movies, playing board games, reading, and comic books (especially X-Men).
-I also have the classic hobbies of time with friends and watching Netflix!
+Hobbies and Interests: I love going to the movies, playing board games and video games, watching new tv shows, reading, and comic books (especially X-Men).
+I also spend lots of time with my dog, Mo.

 - Master of Education Student Affairs, Regent University, 2016

 - Bachelor of Science in Criminal Justice, Business and Human Services, Minor in Psychology and Theatre Elmira College, 2013

 Jesuit ideal I most identify with: I agree the most with the "fundamental right of life" ideal.
 I believe that people should be able to live life in the best way possible.
 People should be able to complete the duties, responsibilities, and roles for their family and friends in a decent environment that betters their growth and development.

 Reasons I like being a Residence Director: I enjoy working with my staff and seeing my residents' growth and maturity throughout the year.
 It's always amazing and inspiring to see how they handle the obstacles and challenges of life and come out on the other side with new perspective on how they view life and their contribution to the world.